Accreditations

 PC6 Parametrization of curves in plane and in space.
 Normal and tangent vectors to a curve.
 Intersection of curves.
 Polar coordinates.

 PC7 Matrices and operations.
-Inverse of a regular matrix.
+Inverse of a non singular matrix.
 Determinant of a square matrix.

 PC8 Systems of linear equations.
 Matrix form and resolution.
 Linear transformations.